 - tried to pay wages with a bad check, or

-Workers have 2 years to file a claim over an oral promise to pay more than what was required under the local minimum wage law.
+You have 2 years to file a claim over an oral promise to pay more than what was required under the local minimum wage law.

-Workers have 3 years to file claims that involve wage violations involving California state laws that govern:
+You have 3 years to file claims that involve wage violations involving California state laws that govern: